mecsbalint/workbooks/workbooks/module_python.md

     2. `filter()` returns a special iterator object with the element those case the lambda expression's returned `True` (or a truthy value).
     3. `reduce()` returns an aggregation of the elements of an iterable, the aggregation itself is specified by the lambda function (which gets two argument, the accumulator and the element).

-* What are function annotations in Python?
+* What is function annotation in Python?

+    : In Python function annotation is a way to attach type information to function parameters and return values.
+They are part of the fucntion signature and can provide information on the type of the argument or return value to type checking tools like Pylance or IDEs like VS Code.

-## OOP in Python
+## OOP in Python✔
 * How do you define a class in Python?

     : You can define a class with the `class` keyword in Python.